Metrics

 To confirm that the configuration is correct and functional, click the "Save & test" button.

-You should see a banner indicating that the configuration was successful.
+You should see a banner appear informing you that the configuration was successful.

-You can find a comprehensive set of Grafana configuration examples here: https://github.com/Cloud-Temple/console-grafana-iaas
+You will find a complete set of Grafana configuration examples here: https://github.com/Cloud-Temple/console-grafana-iaas